Winds-Studio/DeathMessages/README.md

 - FoliaLib - For server software without folia-api
 - Refactor some code
 - Optimize the Imports or code style
+- Command system, tab complete and some refactor

 ## Special Thanks To: